 Clayton is a very ethnically-diverse city.
 The people who call Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clayton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clayton include Irish, English, Italian, and Dutch.
+Important ancestries of people in Clayton include German, Irish, English, Italian, and Polish.

 The most common language spoken in Clayton is English.
 Other important languages spoken here include Spanish and African languages.